vikramadityashah/Raghu-demo/README.md

 # Raghu-demo
-This is demo for Git &amp; Github
+This is demo for Git &amp; Github class.